grips1/Backdoor/README.md

 Note: I'll be keeping the documentation and progress of my work on this page.

 ###### Firstly what do I plan to achieve with this project?
-I plan on coding a script that creates a connection once executed which provides the client with a cmd shell on the victim's machine (currently only for Windows).
+I plan on coding a script that creates a connection once executed, which provides the client with an cmd shell on a windows machine.

 ## Useful networking sources: